Shmoji/ShmojiMindMapPublic/Diagnosis.md

     * inflammation in throat and on tonsils
     * Varicocele (now gone)
     * Chronic constipation (on and off)
-    * pancreatitis (based on elevated lipase and amylase levels and upper tummy pressure) - only one time tho
+    * pancreatitis (based on elevated lipase and amylase levels and upper tummy pressure)
     * [[biomarkers that may be issue]]
   * Possibly Professional Diagnosis or self diagnosed
     * Rash across bridge of nose